jonburdon/nimble/README.md

 # Nimble - learn an ancient logical game

 ### How to play
-* Take up to three counters in your turn, or click Pass to other player.
+* Take up to three counters in your turn by clicking on the hand button, or click Pass to other player by clicking on the tick button.
 * You must take at least one counter.
 * The player to take the last counter is the winner.